copus-io/copus-editor/README.md

 Copus editor is a rich text editor, customized based on Lexical, with some configuration features added and some less commonly used features streamlined

 ## Features
-- [x] Customize the toolbar by using json configuration
+- [x] Customize the toolbar by using JSON configuration
-- [x] Insert image audio video, and upload files
+- [x] Insert images, audio, video, and upload files
-- [x] Import word(docx) file, 解析文件内容，上传图片并将内容插入到编辑器中
+- [x] Import Word (docx) files, parse the content, upload images, and insert the content into the editor
-- [x] 增加图片、音频、视频的上传时的加载体验功能，支持同时上传多个媒体文件
+- [x] Add loading experience for uploading images, audio, and video, support uploading multiple media files simultaneously
-- [ ] 加入双向链接功能
+- [ ] Add bidirectional linking functionality

 ## License